lunabenelfkih-dev/web4-assignment1-WebRTC/README.md

 I noticed that it was really hard to play because in the beginning they were immediately way too much meteorites so decided to look into that.
 I added a difficulty scale so the higher the score, the more difficult the game gets.

 ## Day 12 — Landscape Mode Refactoring
 While testing the game i noticed that it does not feel natural to hold the phone vertically so i wanted to implement something so the user has to turn their phone in landscape to play the game.
 This would give more the feeling of a real game remote.
+The earlier AI provided code (Day 04) suggested using gamma, i found out that beta provides the most natural feel for holding the phone while playing.
+Gemini also helped me a bit with that.

 ### what AI recommended (Gemini Pro)
 #### My prompt